bcgov/climr/README.md

 # climR-pnw
-An R package for fast downscaling of global climate model data in the Pacific Northwest
+An R package for downscaled global climate model normals in the Pacific Northwest

 Copyright 2021 Province of British Columbia